Theology

 Program Requirements

-• Each candidate for the Ph.D. in Theology is required to take a comprehensive examination upon completion of course work and satisfaction of the language requirements.
-Normally this exam is taken within one year of finishing course work.
-The comprehensive exam includes a research component, a written component and an oral component in each of four areas: Systematic Theology, Ecclesiology and Sacraments, General Moral Theology and an area of specialization chosen by the student and approved by the faculty.
+Within one year of finishing course work, each candidate for the Ph.D. in Theology is required to take a comprehensive examination which includes a research component, a written component and an oral component in each of four areas: systematic theology, ecclesiology and sacraments, general moral theology and an area of specialization chosen by the student and approved by the faculty.

-• A dissertation (6 credits), which makes an original and significant theological contribution in the area of contemporary Systematic Theology, written under the supervision of a director, and publicly defended before a three-person dissertation defense board which includes the director.
+A dissertation (six credits), which makes an original and significant theological contribution, written under the supervision of a director and publicly defended before a three-person dissertation defense board which includes the director.

 Student Funding